Where is the 2018 Fall Meeting being held?

 NEW for 2018: What is a Tutorial Talk?

-The new Tutorial Talks were inspired by AGU’s Centennial, which will be launched at Fall Meeting.
+The new Tutorial Talks were inspired by AGU’s Centennial, which was launched at Fall Meeting 2018.
 They provide an expert review and synthesis of multiple results from a number of researchers, so that the audience can gain a current understanding of the topic.

 The Scientific Program mentions sessions that are Co-organized/Co-sponsored/Cross-listed.
 What does this mean?